SIP Revision - Stage II Vapor Recovery Program Rules and SIP

 Background

 Under the Federal Clean Air Act of 1990, states were required to submit a revision to the SIP no later than November 15, 1992, which included a Stage II Vapor Recovery Program to control gasoline vapors from the refueling of motor vehicles.
 A Stage II vapor-recovery SIP was first approved in Texas on October 16, 1992, and later revised on November 10, 1993.
 The Stage II vapor-recovery program involves use of technology that prevents gasoline vapors from escaping during refueling.
-Gasoline vapors are volatile organic compounds which react with nitrogen oxides in the presence of sunlight to form ozone.
+Gasoline vapors are volatile organic compounds that react with nitrogen oxides in the presence of sunlight to form ozone.
 As part of the control strategy for ozone attainment, the U.S. Environmental Protection Agency mandates that Stage II refueling requirements apply to all public and private refueling facilities dispensing 10,000 gallons or more of gasoline per month.
 The TCEQ applies a more stringent throughput standard in the 16 ozone nonattainment counties by requiring all facilities constructed after November 15, 1992 to install Stage II vapor recovery regardless of throughput.

 Elements of Adopted SIP Revision and Rulemaking